dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 Remember, not all leaks are detected, but for
 [the leak tracked objects]([staticX -> A -> B](https://github.com/dart-lang/leak_tracker/blob/main/doc/DETECT.md#by-tracked-classes))
 only.
-So, if you just release the reference to disposed object, you will fix the detected leak and hide undetected ones.
+So, if you just release the reference to disposed object, you will fix the detected leak and hide the undetected ones.

 And, there is no point to release reference to child inside the method `dispose` of the parent, because not needed parent should be released together with its disposal.
 If